Javipove/tt-metal/tech_reports/CNNs/ttcnn.md

 In matrix multiplication, a dot product is performed between a row in the first input matrix and a column in the second input matrix.
 This means we need to transform our input into an appropriate matrix for matrix multiplication.
 Logically, if we look at Figure 2, one window where the filter is applied is one "box" (e.g., from $a_{0,0,0}$ to $a_{2,2,31}$).
 We need to store that data in one row of the transformed matrix so that when we apply the dot product of that row with the filter (weight matrix), we get the result of applying the filter to the input window.

-This is the job of the reader kernel.
-The reader kernel rearranges input data into a buffer (CB) that will be consumed by the compute kernel, in a way that enables matrix multiplication.
+This is the job of the activation reader kernel.
+The activation reader kernel rearranges input data into a buffer (CB) that will be consumed by the compute kernel, in a way that enables matrix multiplication.
 Specifically, each row in this matrix is a flattened version of the input elements from each kernel window.

 Looking at both Figure 2 and Figure 3, we can see that the data for one row in the transformed matrix is not placed continuously in the input.
 For the first window, we take the first 3 elements, then skip the next 31 elements, and take the next 3 elements, and so on.
 For each row of the transformed matrix, we select which sticks (input elements) to use by choosing the starting point and applying the appropriate offsets.